 The Champion Old Fashioned Dust Mop is made in the United States!
 Yes, you read that correctly!
 We went out of our way to make this dust mop right here in the United States!
 Isn’t it amazing?
 We’ve been doing so for over 40 years!

 The multi-colored yarn that is hand-sewn on this long-lasting dry mop for hardwood floors goes through a special procedure.
-Each fiber receives a unique electromagnetic static charge as a result of this patented manufacturing process.
-Unwanted dust automatically adheres to the thread threads, demonstrating the dry mop’s magnetic-like influence on wood floors.
+Each fiber receives a unique electromagnetic static charge as a result of this proprietary manufacturing process.
+Unwanted dust automatically adheres to the threads, demonstrating the dry mop’s magnetic-like influence on wood floors.

 Spray a small amount of Champion Hardwood & Laminate Floor Cleaner onto a slightly damp Champion Yellow Mop and mop a portion of the floor in the same direction as the floorboard grains.
 Continue until the whole floor has been cleaned and completed